osko3/iit-linux-search/text_processing_with_linux_commands.md

 ![task 8](task8n.png)

 **Explanation**
-- cut extracts the field that contains module=....
+- tr -s ' ' compresses repeated spaces into a single space so fields line up correctly.
-- The second cut removes the text before = and leaves only the module name.
+- cut -d ' ' -f 3 extracts the third column, which contains the module name.
-- sort sorts all module names.
+- sort arranges all module names.
 - uniq -c counts how many times each module appears.
-- sort -nr sorts these counts from biggest to smallest.
+- sort -nr sorts these counts from highest to lowest.
-- head -3 shows the top three modules.
+- head -3 shows the three most common modules.

 ### 9. Which task appears most often in system_small.log?